Dr. Verena Mösenbichler-Bryant

 Professional engagements have included three years as the conductor of the Hofkirchen community band, conducting the youth band of Eberschwang, and she currently serves as Executive Director of the World Youth Wind Orchestra Project, the international youth orchestra of the annual Mid-Europe festival in Schladming, Austria (www.mideurope.at).

 Verena Mösenbichler-Bryant’s transcription of John Corigliano’s Grammy-winning work, Mr. Tambourine Man, for Wind Ensemble and Amplified Soprano, published by G. Schirmer, has received strong praise from the composer, and has received numerous performances since its 2009 premiere.
 She has also published an article in GIA’s respected Teaching Music Through Performance in Band series.
-Verena serves frequently as a guest conductor and clinician across the United States as well as in her native Austria.
+Verena serves frequently as cover conductor for the North Carolina Symphony, and guest conductor and clinician across the United States as well as in her native Austria.